GeophyAI/seistorch/README.md

 Seistorch is a seismic inversion framework designed for researchers in the field of geophysics and seismic imaging.
 This open-source Python library empowers users to perform state-of-the-art Full-Waveform Inversion (FWI) based on pytorch's automatic differentiation.

-- **Key features**:
+- **Key features** :

     1. **Python-Powered**: Seistorch is developed entirely in Python, ensuring ease of use and compatibility with various Python environments.

-    2. **Automatic Differentiation with PyTorch**: The package leverages the automatic differentiation capabilities of PyTorch to efficiently compute gradients, a fundamental aspect of FWI.
+    2. **PyTorch backend**: The package leverages the automatic differentiation capabilities of PyTorch to efficiently compute gradients, a fundamental aspect of FWI.

     3. **Parallel Computing using multiple nodes and GPUs**: Seistorch is equipped with a powerful feature that allows for parallel computing using multiple nodes and multiple GPUs.
 This capability can significantly accelerate your Full-Waveform Inversion (FWI) and forward modeling tasks.
 To utilize this feature effectively, please follow the guidelines in Getting Started.